Find out how to get there, where to stay, what to do in Bonito (Brazil), and discover how the beauties of this city live up to its name!

 Gastronomy will also be part of your trip to Bonito.
 Check out some of the best restaurants in town:

 - Juanita: praised for its flavor and impeccable service, Juanita offers regional dishes.
 The dish of the day, well served and accompanied by a natural juice, costs R$ 39.90*.
 Open for both lunch and dinner.

-- Restaurante Cazero: with homemade food and self-service style, it is also known for having more affordable prices.
+- Restaurante Cazero: with homemade food and a self-service style, it is also known for having more affordable prices.

 - Delícias do Cerrado: to cool off a bit, visit this ice cream parlor with flavors of fruits from the Cerrado.
-Here you can find Pequi, Guariroba, Araticum, Buriti, Graviola and many other ice creams.
+Here you can find Pequi, Guariroba, Araticum, Buriti, Graviola, and many other ice creams.

-Bonito is considered an expensive destination to travel considering Brazilian standards, especially due to the attractions, which are practically all paid and with fixed prices.
+Bonito is considered an expensive destination to travel to, considering Brazilian standards, especially due to the attractions, which are practically all paid and with fixed prices.
 To balance the values, consider choosing more economical lodging and restaurants.